Hywan/LaMaisonVivante/electricity/victron-reader/README.md

 Use `-h`/`--help` to get help:

 ```
-victron-reader 0.2.0
+victron-reader 0.3.0

 USAGE:
     victron-reader [FLAGS] [OPTIONS]

 FLAGS:
     -h, --help                 Prints help information
+    -t, --into-thing           Turns this program into a Thing, i.e. a new Web of Things device
     -c, --print-config-path    Print the configuration path and exit
     -V, --version              Prints version information

 OPTIONS:
     -a, --address <address>          Modbus address of the Victron CCGX, e.g. `192.168.1.142:502`.
-This option overwrites the
+This option
-                               value read from the configuration file
+                                     overwrites the value read from the configuration file
     -f, --format <format>            Define the kind of outputs [default: Text]  [possible values: Text, Json, Tui]
+    -p, --thing-port <thing-port>    Port of the Thing.
+Requires `--into-thing` to be effective
 ```

 Use the `--address` option to specify the address.
 That's the only thing